Scale lives in the data model

 post_embeddings

-Horizontal partitioning helps when queries can exclude partitions.
-A query for May 2026 comments does not need to inspect June 2026 partitions.
+Horizontal partitioning helps when queries can exclude whole partitions.
+A query for May 2026 comments has no reason to inspect the June 2026 partitions, so it simply does not.

-Vertical partitioning helps when a small hot row carries large cold fields.
-A list page may need post_id, title, and created_at, but not a 40 KB body or a 1,536-dimension embedding.
+Vertical partitioning helps when a small hot row drags along large cold fields.
+A list page may need post_id, title, and created_at, but not a 40 KB body or a 1,536-dimension embedding riding next to them.

-Partitioning helps only if the query includes the partition key.
+Either way, partitioning only helps if the query includes the partition key.

 -- Good partition fit: includes created_at.